pshjt/dmm/README.md

 ## Contribute
 You want to improve the mod manager or otherwise help with development?
 Great!
 Contributions are always welcome.
 Create your own branch, use a rebase workflow, and open a pull request once you're good to go.

+## License
+Dark Mod Manager is licensed under the MIT License.
+THe project relies on [wxWidgets](https://www.wxwidgets.org/) and [7z-cpp](https://github.com/getnamo/7zip-cpp).
+Refer to their websites for respective licensing information.